danielang2020/ats/README.md

 - backoffice should provide every error request info query.
 - using bot to bring common task into the chat interface.
 - backoffice by beanstalk
+- Small releases are great.
+They are easy to test.
+They simplify code review efforts.
+It's much easier to confidently release and deploy small sets of changes.